The project

 3

-- the conditions for the emergence of thermal storage with TTE,
+- the technical and economic conditions for industrial heat storage with TTE,

 - hydrogen production systems with Air Liquide,

-Resources and project planning
+Resources and project timeline

 The project began in September 2023 and will run for four years.

-France 2030 support
+France 2030 Programme